2025 ReporT

 Innovation in the Cloud

-In 2022, the cloud cost management landscape witnessed a remarkable surge as cloud providers such as AWS, GCP, and Azure introduced an impressive array of new services.
-Simultaneously, a wave of innovative startups emerged to cater to the growing demand in this space.
-A staggering total of 45 new services were unveiled by the leading cloud providers, while 78 startups entered the market, offering cutting-edge solutions for cloud cost management.
+In 2024, the cloud cost management landscape witnessed a remarkable surge as cloud providers such as AWS, GCP, and Azure introduced an impressive array of new services.
+Simultaneously, a wave of innovative startups emerged to cater to the growing demand in this space like Microsoft Azure has introduced new app services, compute services, and data and networking services.
+Google Cloud has also launched new service extensions for Cloud Load Balancers and unveiled new products such as generative AI, cloud infrastructure services, and security features.

 Top Services